VitLife

 • Areas of the body that have folds, such as the knees and elbows.

-A common question in terms of vitiligo is whether it’s contagious.
-The short answer is no, you can’t catch it and you certainly can’t pass it on by touching someone.
+FACT: You can’t catch vitiligo and you certainly can’t pass it on by touching someone.

-• Vitiligo is not linked to cancer, albinism or leprosy.
+FACT: Vitiligo isn’t linked to albinism or leprosy.

 Types of vitiligo

-1. Focal vitiligo: Found in patients with a few vitiligo spots in a single area.
+Focal vitiligo is found in patients with a few vitiligo spots in a single area.

-2. Segmental vitiligo: The most unusual form of vitiligo where patches are generally found on one side of the body and nowhere else.
+Segmental vitiligo is the most unusual form of vitiligo where patches are generally found on one side of the body and nowhere else.

 Is vitiligo hereditary?

-Although vitiligo is not strictly associated with family genetics, it can run in families.
-In fact, approximately 30% of people with the condition will have a family history.
+Approximately 30% of people with the condition will have a family history of vitiligo.
 Therefore, children will not get vitiligo strictly on the grounds that a parent has it.
 However, they do stand a higher chance of developing the condition.

 What causes vitiligo?